jint-method/jint-methodology/docs/readme.md

 ## Persistent State

 One of the key concepts of JINT is the utilization of Pjax.
-Pjax is a term used when referring to the hijacking of traditional page navigation within a project where only one HTTP request used to load the initial page.
+Pjax is a term used when referring to the hijacking of traditional page navigation within a project where only one HTTP request is used to load the initial page.
 The future page requests are loaded using [AJAX](https://en.wikipedia.org/wiki/Ajax_(programming)) and the content of the page is dynamically swapped.
-By using Pjax JINT can maintain a persistent state while utilizing server-side rendering.
-Pjax can also be used to animate between page when simulating single-page applications.
+By using Pjax we can maintain a persistent state while utilizing server-side rendering.
+Pjax can also be used to animate between pages when simulating single-page applications.
 When Pjax is paired with the [Session Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage), [indexedDB API](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), and [Service Workers](https://developers.google.com/web/fundamentals/primers/service-workers) developers can merge the benefits of UI frameworks with server-side rendering.

 ## Threads